Beginners Guide to Skipping

 To check the size you need:

-Stand on your rope at the centre and see where you would like the handles to come up to on your body.
+Stand on your rope at the centre and see where you would like the handles to come up to on your body (see video illustration below),

 A good gauge is:

-Now you can remove the excess beads or cut your pvc rope to the size you need.
+Once you are happy with your length, you can remove the excess beads or cut your PVC rope to the size you need.

 How to resize your rope once you’ve measured